 The White Lake Fen

-The White Lake Fen, which is a special type of wetland, has been designated a Protected Area of Lanark
+The White Lake Fen, which is a special type of wetland, has been designated an Area of Natural and Scientific

 Below are exerps from referenced web documents on the White Lake Fen which include literature references and lists

 of some of the plant and animal life found there.
 Click on the highlighted words for links to press releases [1

 to the White Lake Fen and a listing of all of the plants of Lanark County, Ontario.

 A recent article by P.A.
 Keddy entitledGreen Gems: "A conservation priority list for Lanark County" lists the White Lake wetlands as one of those gems worthy of preservation.

 The White Lake fen is a small wetland on the shore of White Lake in Lanark County, Ontario in Canada.

 It has been designated both an Area of Natural and Scientific Interest and a Provincially Significant Wetland; it is also

 listed as a Special Place in Lanark County.
 Fens are a relatively rare wetland habitat in the region of Lanark

 County; they can occur on either marble or limestone bedrock.
 White lake has a granite dome along its north shore, while it spreads